Jorge-Hoyos/certifications/aws/certified-solutions-architect-professional/notes/cloud-guru-course.md

 - Server migration service:
   - Automates migration of on-premises VMware vSphere or microsoft VM to AWS
-  - Replicate VMs to AWS, syncing volumes and creating periodic AMIs (Disaster recovery Sync VM volumes to cloud AMIs)
+  - Replicate VMs to AWS, syncing volumes and creating periodically AMIs (Disaster recovery Sync VM volumes to cloud AMIs)
   - Minimize cut over downtime by syncing VMs incrementally
   - Windows and linux VMs
   - Downloaded as a virtual appliance into on-prem setup